Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

-For the parameter points that accommodate the collider excesses, \hto{one can observe in the left plot} that for both possiblities, $m_{h_3},m_A < m_{H^\pm}$ and $m_{h_3},m_A > m_{H^\pm}$, it is possible to accommodate the excesses.
-For the points in the upper right corner for which the charged Higgs bosons are lighter than the heavy neutral states, no clear correlation between $\chi^2_{\gamgam+\tau\tau+bb}$ and the precise values of the mass splittings can be observed.
-On the other hand, for the points that feature $H^\pm$ as the heaviest particle (lower left branch of points), one can see that most of the parameter points with very low values of $\chi^2_{\gamgam+\tau\tau+bb} < 1$ are located in the region in which $A$ and $H^\pm$ are almost degenerate and $h_3$ is substantially lighter.
-The fact that this particular mass hierarchy allows for the most precise description of the excesses at $95\gev$ was already found in \citere{Biekotter:2022jyr} (see Fig.~5 therein).
-That the same mass hierarchy can also give rise to a prediction of $M_W$ in agreement with the CDF measurement, as demonstrated here, is in this regard exceptionally important.
-Furthermore, it is the mass hierarchy for which a first-order electroweak phase transition can be accommodated most easily in the (N)2HDM~\cite{Biekotter:2021ysx}, and as such the respective parameter space regions might be suitable for the realization of electroweak baryogenesis or the production of an observable primordial gravitational-wave background.
+Turning now to the points with the mass hierarchy $m_{h_3},m_A < m_{H^\pm}$ that are visible in the lower left part of the plots, one can see that the mass splitting between $H^\pm$ and $A$ is restricted to be below about $200 \gev$ for the points describing the excesses in the low-mass Higgs searches at the $1 \ \sigma$ level, while the mass splitting between $H^\pm$ and $h_3$ can be even larger than $400\gev$.
+In the latter parameter region $A$ and $H^\pm$ are almost degenerate, while $h_3$ is substantially lighter.
+The fact that this particular mass hierarchy allows for a good description of the excesses at $95\gev$ was already noted in \citere{Biekotter:2022jyr} (see Fig.~5 therein).
+It is remarkable that the same mass hierarchy, as demonstrated here, can also give rise to a prediction of $M_W$ in agreement with the CDF measurement.
+Furthermore, for this mass hierarchy the strongest first-order electroweak phase transition can be accommodated in the (N)2HDM~\cite{Biekotter:2021ysx,Biekotter:2022kgf}, and as such the respective parameter space regions might be suitable for the realization of electroweak baryogenesis or for the production of an observable primordial gravitational-wave background.